The Not-So-Hidden Cost of Erosion

 As the Director of Producer Programs, Ryan leads AgSpire’s work to build supply shed networks of producers who are interested in participating in Scope 3 carbon programs.
 Ryan brings 20 years of experience in the ag industry, working directly with producers in sales roles at companies that include Cargill, Elanco, DSM, and Millborn Seeds.
 A 2001 graduate of South Dakota State University, Ryan holds a B.S. degree in Animal Science.
 He and his Family live at rural Lake Preston, SD, where they are active in a family livestock farm.

-After the announcement of the Climate-Smart Commodity projects last year, we’ve entered an exciting new phase of this work: implementation.
+After the announcement of the “Grass is Greener” and “Covering America” projects last year, we’ve entered an exciting new phase of this work: implementation.
 Following a successful first enrollment season, the AgSpire technical assistance team is now working with farmers and ranchers enrolled in our programs to select and implement new practices like cover cropping, reduced and no-tillage, perennial seedings, holistic grazing, and nutrient management – among others.
 Our team works with each enrolled producer to help identify the best options and practices for his or her operation and goals.
 This month, we’ve seen the first cover crops planted, grazing plans implemented, and soil samples pulled.

 During the winter season, cover crops are a primary focus.
 Cover crops are plants grown to produce living “cover” on fallow ground between subsequent cash crops.
 This living cover provides so many benefits: erosion is reduced, soil health indicators are increased, water availability and infiltration are enhanced, weeds are suppressed, pest and disease cycles are broken, and biodiversity is increased.